 We love the new parking garages that keep you in the center of things, but our favorite parking spot is down on the West Side past the La Nouba tent.
 We park there and walk the length of Disney Springs.
 After we've seen and done it all, we hop on the boat at the Marketplace to save our frog legs and take us back to our starting place.
 There is another boat route that takes you between West Side and The Landing Dock, and The Landing Dock and Marketplace Dock.
-There is also now a helpful pedestrian bridge that connects near Rainforest Cafe in the Marketplace and Paddlefish in The Landing.
+There is also a helpful pedestrian bridge that connects near Rainforest Cafe in the Marketplace and Paddlefish in The Landing.

 6. Follow the Parking Lights

-7. See "History" at the Visitor's Center
+7. See "History" at the Welcome Center

 8. Make Reservations

-You can grab a reservation to many of the most popular restaurants at Disney Springs, such as The BOATHOUSE, Morimoto Asia and Raglan Road, through Disney's Advance Dining Reservation System.
+You can grab a reservation to many of the most popular restaurants at Disney Springs, such as The BOATHOUSE, Morimoto Asia and Raglan Road through Disney's Advance Dining Reservation System.
 Also, select restaurants offer additional reservation times on Open Table.
 So one of our best Disney Springs tips is to try Open Table if you can't snag an ADR or the time you want isn't available.

-9. Eat Off Hours
+10. Eat During Off Hours

-Just as we suggest with dining inside a theme park, consider dining off-hours at Disney Springs.
+Just as we suggest with dining inside a theme park, consider dining during off-hours at Disney Springs.
 While 4:30 p.m. to 7:30 p.m. may be a hard time to get a spot for hot locations such as Chef Art Smith's Homecoming, getting a seat at 9:00 p.m. may be easier.

-10. Ask about Discounts
+11. Ask About Discounts

-Many of the stores and restaurants at Disney Springs offer discounts for Disney Visa card holders, Disney annual passholders and Disney Vacation Club members, but cashiers and servers sometimes don't ask if you have them.
+Many of the stores and restaurants at Disney Springs offer discounts for Disney Visa card holders, Disney World annual passholders and Disney Vacation Club members, but cashiers and servers sometimes don't ask if you have them.
 You can save big if you follow this Disney Springs tip!

-11. Find the Unique Spots
+12. Find the Unique Spots

 While Disney Springs is filled with distinctive shopping and dining places such as The Art of Disney, STK Orlando and Paddlefish, you'll notice some familiar names.
 Focus your experience on visiting those unique places that are not at your local mall.
 For example, we LOVE Sprinkles cupcakes, but we have one just up the road from our lily pad.
 We don't have The Ganachery, however, which stocks exotic chocolates.
 It's a must-see.
 And purchase.
 And indulge.
 OK, you get it.

 Disney Springs is truly one of my favorite places to shop for gifts because there are so many unique items and speciality stores.
-At Disney's Wonderful World of Memories, there's a "Create Your Own Ears Hat" boutique, where you can craft a custom hat out of snap-on ears, letters and stickers plus monogramming.
-At Days of Christmas, you can personalize a variety of ornaments as well as a number of other keepsakes.
+At Disney's Wonderful World of Memories, there's a "Create Your Own Ears Hat" boutique, where you can craft a custom hat out of snap-on ears, letters and stickers, plus monogramming.
+At Days of Christmas, you can personalize a variety of ornaments, as well as a number of other keepsakes.

-13. Plan Some Fun Times for Tadpoles
+15. Plan Some Fun Times for Tadpoles

 If you're worried that your kids will be bored with shopping that isn't for them, you have nothing to fear.
 The same family-focus you see inside the parks is present throughout Disney Springs.
 Shops such as Once Upon A Toy and The LEGO store are built (see what I did there) for kids.
 World of Disney won't disappoint and your princess can have her royal day of beauty at Bibbidi Bobbidi Boutique.
 As for dining, Rainforest Cafe and T-REX will keep your kids entertained and fed.
-If you're not into dining with DINOS (it's too easy sometimes) you will find kid-friendly selections and menus at every restaurant at Disney Springs.
+If you're not into dining with DINOS (it's too easy sometimes), you will find kid-friendly selections and menus at every restaurant at Disney Springs.
 Kiddos can also take a spin on at the Marketplace Carousel, a pleasant Venetian carousel.

-15. Get Up and Away or Hit the Water
+17. Get Up and Away or Hit the Water

-16. Enjoy the Entertainment
+18. Enjoy the Entertainment

-17. Set a Budget
+19. Set a Budget